 - Prevention of any environmental damage should be the primary concern in removal and deconstruction operations.

-- Prior to deconstruction, marine debris should be evaluated for petroleum products, marine paints, asbestos, polychlorinated biphenyls (PCBs) and other hazardous waste.
+- Before deconstruction, marine debris should be evaluated for petroleum products, marine paints, asbestos, polychlorinated biphenyls (PCBs), and other hazardous waste.

-- All known pollutants should be removed prior to deconstruction activities.
+- All known pollutants should be removed before deconstruction activities.
 Pollutants include, but are not limited to petroleum products, batteries, paints, varnishes, solvents, mercury switches, asbestos, electronic wastes, compressed gas cylinders, fire extinguishers, emergency flares, household hazardous wastes, gray water, black water, bilge and ballast waters and tires.

-- If practicable, engines, auxiliary motors, generators, or any other mechanical device with fluid should be removed prior to deconstruction.
+- If practicable, engines, auxiliary motors, generators, or any other mechanical device with fluid should be removed before deconstruction.

-- As waste is generated, it should be classified, managed and disposed of in accordance with applicable state and federal regulations.
+- As waste is generated, it should be classified, managed and disposed of following applicable state and federal regulations.
 If needed, hazardous waste materials should be tested and appropriate waste profiles generated.

 - Removal activities should be conducted to avoid disturbance of the bottom surface and surrounding area of the removal site and to avoid dredging or filling outside the footprint of the removal area.
 Work must not substantially impact the bed, channel or bank of the waterway.
 Dragging of debris should be avoided both in and out of the water, but if conditions require debris removal or processing, appropriate countermeasures should be in place or immediately available.